David Rockefeller, banker and philanthropist, dies at 101

 David Rockefeller, the famed banker and philanthropist, died Monday at age 101, according to a spokesperson for the Rockefeller Brothers Fund.

-Rockefeller had served as chairman of what is now JPMorgan Chase (JPM).
+Rockefeller served as chairman and CEO of Chase Manhattan Bank, which after a series of mergers is now JPMorgan Chase (JPM).
 But he was also born into great wealth as a grandson of John D. Rockefeller, who was the founder of the Standard Oil empire and America's first billionaire.

 According to Forbes, David Rockefeller was worth $3.3 billion at the time of his death, making him the world's oldest billionaire.

-He died in his sleep Monday morning of congestive heart failure at his home in Westchester County, New York, according to family spokesman, Fraser P. Seitel.
+He died in his sleep Monday morning of congestive heart failure at his home in Westchester County, New York, according to family spokesman Fraser P. Seitel.

 Rockefeller retired in 1980 as CEO and chairman Chase Manhattan after nearly nearly 35 years at the bank.
 But he was also well known for his charitable work.